AlfredBr/high-school-encryption-demo-in-python/README.md

 ## Getting Started

 1. Ensure you have Python 3 installed.
+(We used Python v3.13)
 2. Install the required dependencies:
    ````bash
    pip install cryptography